When Leadership Fails: A Case Study in Collapse and Complicity

 Over three years, I helped turn that potential into something real.
 Strategy turned into operations.
 A scattered idea became a flagship programme-one of the most effective in the region.
 Not because of luck.
 Because we built it, carefully, together.

-But as the organisation scaled, its leadership didn’t.
+But as the organisation grew, its leadership didn’t.

-And eventually, that gap between what we were trying to do—and how we were being led—became impossible to ignore.
+And the gap between what we were building - and how we were being led - became impossible to ignore.

 Control in the Place of Leadership